Figuring out a decent pricing structure for your photography business is one of the biggest challenges facing new professional photographers.

 It's difficult to come up with a single price because it is highly dependent on location.
 Try to think about the value you offer your customers and what they need.
 Some folks might want trendy, fun photos to chuck on social media, while others will want to go for a more classic album.

 These days the digital file aspect can be tricky to handle.
 Some photographers worry that if they make digital files available for sale they can't sell physical versions.
-You can do both, or for a higher profit margin you could offer exclusively digital delivery.
-Younger clients usually even prefer it.
+You can do both, or for a higher profit margin, you could offer exclusively digital delivery.

 There are two common models for quoting commercial or product photography: day rate and per-product.
 Let's take a quick look at good examples of both in use.